Sgt. Morgan R. French

 General Weaver also issued the following orders

-to the tank battalions around this time.
-"Tanks
+to the tank battalions around this time, "Tanks will

-immobilized, it will be fought until the close
+tank is immobilized, it will be fought until

 accomplishing the greatest possible delay."